Title and statement of responsibility area

 No further accruals expected

-Preferred citation: [Identification of item], Johnston, William H. MS-9-12, Box [box number], Folder [folder number], Dalhousie University Archives and Special Collections, Halifax, Nova Scotia, Canada.
+Preferred citation: [Identification of item], Correspondence and journal article about William H. Johnston, MS-9-12, Box [box number], Folder [folder number], Dalhousie University Archives and Special Collections, Halifax, Nova Scotia, Canada.

 Standard number area